Vegas Tea Party

 It’s not clear which part of the “change” this woman would like to see changed back.
 Is it the lower taxes that suck?
 The stabilized economy?
 The largest infrastructure investment since the Interstate Highway Act?
 Winding down the war in Iraq?
 Having a black guy in the White House?
 She’s not very specific.

-This guy felt that the best way to get the attention of motorists was to go out in the middle of the busy city street.
+This guy felt that the best way to get the attention of motorists was to go out in the middle of Eastern Ave.
 If you’re familiar with Las Vegas, you know what kind of street this is: six lanes of 45mph traffic.

 There were several “real” press photographers on site, all trying to get a shot of this guy; I was the first to realize that getting the shot meant going out into the middle of the road with him.
 The others followed my example, only they got paid to do it, so I guess they get the last laugh.